ankit-rathi/Decision-Intelligence-Engine/chapters/13_The_Decision_Flywheel.md

 ---

-## Final Section — Building Organizations That Learn From Every Decision
+## Building Organizations That Learn From Every Decision

 * The Decision Flywheel illustrates how operational activity can become a **continuous learning system**.
 * Each decision produces outcomes that reveal information about the environment.